The Miracle

 “When I taught at St. Albert’s, sometimes the kids would ask me, ‘Father, how come there are no miracles anymore?’

 I would tell them I don’t know.
 Maybe God at one time thought we needed miracles, and He simply doesn’t now.
-Maybe it was how He communicated with us once, but now He communicates in a different way.
-Maybe it has nothing to do with God at all.
+Maybe it was how He talked with us once, but now He talks in a different way.
+But naybe it has nothing to do with God at all.

 Imagine, if you would, a world where everything was brown.
 Now, I don’t know the science behind that, I don’t know how such a world would work, but imagine it, in your mind, a world where everything was brown.

-And Stuart, well it’s a small town, and you know how the news would travel.
-Your neighbors would come over first, and then those from across town, and behind them those from the countryside, all coming to your place to see what was growing in your yard.
+Now you may live in the country, but you know how the news would travel.
+Your neighbors would come over first, and then those neighboring towns, and then bigger places like Council Bluffs and Omaha, all coming to your place to see what was growing in your yard.

 Yes, sir.
-That would be big news for Stuart, Iowa.
+That would be big news for St Albert’s.
 How long, do you suppose, it would take for someone to utter, ‘It’s a miracle.’?

 But you know what?
 It happens everyday, the whole world over, and no one even notices.”